Mjz86/C_colon/mcc.md

  note that a failure  of expanding or shrinking the memory does not invalidate the previous region of memory, a success will end the lifetime of previous region and begins the new one's lifetime. in a debugging environment,  this can have conditional trap instructions.

+-`operator debug(instruction-pointer/expression-index)context-type`:
+ in a debugging context,  each expression that might involve a break point  will call this operator , in  optimized context this is just not defined. this operator can have conditional trap instructions. an implementation defined debugging thread might change a table ( atomic store )  ( the table's atomic pointer pointer can be caputured in the meta operator ) to indicate ( atomic load)   that this debug logic should trap or not.

 - contract-in-val  type is defined to be used in  the `dyncontract`  dynamic  contract code , or the static non inlined contract checked code,